Small cancellations over relatively hyperbolic groups and embedding theorems: Abstract

 \section{Abstract}

-In this paper we generalize Olshanskii's small cancellation theory over ordinary hyperbolic groups to relatively hyperbolic settings.
-This theory is then used to prove various embedding theorem for countable groups.
+We generalize the small cancellation theory over ordinary hyperbolic groups to relatively hyperbolic settings.
+This generalization is then used to prove various embedding theorem for countable groups.
 For instance, we show that any countable torsion free group can be embedded into a finitely generated group with exactly 2 conjugacy classes.
 In particular, this gives the affirmative answer to the well--known question of the existence of a finitely generated group $G$ other than $\mathbb Z/2\mathbb Z$ such that all nontrivial elements of $G$ are conjugate.